 We aim to equip those employees who are involved in procurement activities, with both the knowledge and understanding of the importance of the Act and the role it plays in helping to eradicate modern slavery, trafficking or child exploitation.
 Information on the Act is also included as part of our induction process for new employees through our Induction Compliance Training and the Code of Business Ethics.

 Napp Pharmaceuticals Limited has an environment which encourages open and frank two-way communication and its employees are required to raise any concerns of known or suspected violations of its Code of Business Ethics or of illegal or unethical business conduct.
 Any such concern can be raised in confidence without fear of retaliation, by approaching Management, HR, Legal or Compliance.
-Alternatively, individuals may report their concern, and if desired remain anonymous, through our independent Compliance and Ethics Hotline, which is available 24 hours a day and can be accessed through iac.ethicspoint.com.
+Alternatively, individuals may report their concern, and if desired remain anonymous, through our independent Compliance and Ethics Hotline, which is available 24 hours a day.
 Any concern raised will be fully investigated and acted upon as appropriate.

 Our employment practices are compliant with applicable employment and health and safety legislation, and as a result, we are confident that there is no slavery, human trafficking or child exploitation taking place within our organisation.
 Furthermore, we shall ensure that the employment agencies that we deal with are also fully compliant with the applicable legislation.

-We aim not to work with any supplier that we suspect is connected in any way with slavery, human trafficking or child exploitation.
+It is our aim to not work with any supplier that we suspect is connected in any way with slavery, human trafficking or child exploitation.
 As part of our compliance programme, we take steps to assure ourselves that we only partner with third parties who act ethically, compliantly and within the laws of the jurisdiction in which they operate.
 This process has now been broadened to include screening for any potential or confirmed red flags or issues relating to slavery, human trafficking or child exploitation.